CoaXioN-Games/coplay/README.md

 ## Whats the difference if Steam's Lobby system is available?
 Lobbies allow user hosted games to be advertised and joined akin to the server browser.

+## My game isn't in the server browser!
+Thats not what this does, if you are able to use lobbies look at the code for coplay_listlobbies for a starting point on how to make your own menu.

 ## Does custom content work?
 Yes, as normal.